 As you pay back your car, the car loan provider acts as a lien holder of the vehicle.
 Lien holders have partial ownership over a piece of property and have the right to repossession if the borrower fails to pay back their balance or breaks their contract terms.

 When you are free from a lien holder, you have the freedom to use your vehicle’s equity however you like.
-This includes the option to sell your vehicle or use its equity as collateral for a car title loan.
+This includes the option to sell your vehicle if you know how much you can get for a car title.

 You Are Responsible for All Repairs and Maintenance